 The symptoms of a disease are those things that the patient complains about, like "My throat hurts.
 I feel awful."
 A doctor observes the signs of a disease, like "The patient's temperature is 100.3 degrees Fahrenheit, and he is flushed and sweating, his throat is red, and the lab tests say that he has a streptococcus infection."

 If alcoholism were really a spiritual disease that is caused by sin, as Bill Wilson claimed, then drinking alcohol would be a sign of the underlying spiritual disease, not a symptom.

-And a disease that has only symptoms is called a psychosomatic illness.
+And a disease that has only symptoms is called a hysterical illness.
 They say that it's all in your head.
-I never heard a competent doctor declare that alcoholism was a psychosomatic illness.
+I never heard a competent doctor declare that alcoholism was a hysterical illness.